 Again, once zoomed in to a zoom ratio of 32x and above, the values of the difference will be shown:

-Video can be zoomed in as well as zoomed out.
+Source files can be zoomed in as well as zoomed out.
 Following are the options:

-- choose menu items View > Zoom In and View > Zoom Out to zoom in and zoom out, respectively
+- choose the menu items View > Zoom In and View > Zoom Out to zoom in and zoom out, respectively

-- use keyboard shortcuts
+- use the keyboard shortcuts